Skip to content

 Entry 140/1941 about the death Kätchen

-On Sunday, July 13, 1941 Jenny and ‘Omi’ buried Kätchen in a cemetery in Weilmünster.
-Most likely the cemetery of the Weilmünster Sanatorium, but that’s not certain because there is no record left.
+On Sunday, July 13, 1941, Aunt Jenny and Omi buried Kätchen in a cemetery in Weilmünster, most likely the cemetery of the Weilmünster Sanatorium, but there are no records to confirm this.

 Legacy

-According to oral family history, in January, 1945 Hilla gave birth to her youngest daughter, Agnete, the last of four children she had with Bernhard, in addition to the three children he had from his first marriage.
-Her mother, ‘Omi’, took baby Agnete on as a surrogate daughter and sheltered her more than enough from her perspective.
+According to oral family history, in January, 1945, Hilla gave birth to her youngest daughter, Agnete, the last of four children she had with Bernhard, in addition to the three children he had from his first marriage.
+Her mother, Omi, took baby Agnete on as a “surrogate daughter.”
 She was a rather sickly child, but always driven by the urge to be active and to get outside.
-But fearing that something might happen to her, ‘Omi’ often would not allow her to play outside with other children or do things on her own.
-As the family home was always very cramped, Agnete shared a room with her grandmother until she was 16, making her feel constricted and controlled, and causing physical and psychological problems.
+However, fearing that something might happen to her, Omi often would not allow her to play outside with other children or do things on her own.

-In 2024 the family sent an email to the successor of the Marsberg Sanatorium and Nursing Home and received the information, that all records about former patients were kept in the central archives of the “Landschaftsverband Westfalen Lippe (LWL)“.
-They were very surprised when they got an email that the patient file of Kätchen still existed in the archives and that they could receive a digital copy.
-They were even more surprised when they received 144 pages with all different documents, among others the cited personal letters of ‘Omi’ and Aunt Jenny, as well as copies of the answers of the director of the Marsberg Sanatorium and other authorities.
+In later years, in order to come to terms with their family history and to know more about Kätchen’s fate apart from a few family stories and Bernhard's autobiography, the family started to conduct research about her.
+In 2024, the family sent an email to the successor of the Marsberg Sanatorium and Nursing Home and received information back that all records about former patients were kept in the central archives of the “Landschaftsverband Westfalen Lippe (LWL)”.
+They were very surprised when they got an email that the patient file of Kätchen still existed in the archives and that they could receive a digital copy; they received 144 pages with all different documents, among others the cited personal letters of Omi and Aunt Jenny, as well as copies of information from the director of the Marsberg Sanatorium and other authorities.

-Since 1991, a memorial stone in the cemetery of the Weilmünster institution has commemorated the victims of ‘Euthanasia’.
-Since 2003, the cemetery has been designed as a memorial to the victims of Nazi ‘Euthanasia’ and documents all known names of the deceased buried there.
-Further information on the history of Weilmünster Hospital can be found in the exhibition in House 105 and in the book by Christina Vanja (ed.): ‘Heilanstalt – Sanatorium – Kliniken.
-100 Jahre Krankenhaus Weilmünster 1897 – 1997, Kassel 1997’.
+Since 1991, a memorial stone in the cemetery of the Weilmünster institution has commemorated the victims of “Euthanasia.”
+Since 2003, the cemetery has been designated as a memorial to the victims and documents all known names of the deceased that are buried there.
+Further information on the history of Weilmünster Hospital can be found in the exhibition in House 105 and in the book by Christina Vanja (ed.): “Heilanstalt – Sanatorium – Kliniken.
+100 Jahre Krankenhaus Weilmünster 1897 – 1997, Kassel 1997.”

 Discussion Questions